Fibre During Pregnancy – Benefits and Food Sources

 Every article that we publish, confirms to stringent guidelines & involves several levels of reviews, both from our Editorial team & Experts.
 We welcome your suggestions in making this platform more useful for all our users.
 Write in to us at firstname.lastname@example.org

+Times are changing and for good!
+We’re now seeing equal importance being given to the to-be-mother’s health and rightly so.
 If mama is healthy, then the baby is healthy!
-Pregnant women need to keep this in mind, and make sure to maintain a healthy diet.
+Pregnant women need to keep this in mind and make sure to maintain a healthy diet.
 There are many hormonal changes that take place in a woman’s body, and having problems with the digestive system is quite common.
 Many pregnant women suffer from constipation, haemorrhoids, and diarrhoea.
-Having foods rich in fibre keeps these at bay, or keeps them to a minimum.
+Having fibre-rich foods during pregnancy keeps these at bay, or keeps them to a minimum.

 What Is Fibre?